fairlearn/fairlearn/docs/user_guide/assessment.rst

 Multiple sensitive features can be specified when the :class:`MetricFrame` is constructed.
-The :meth:`MetricFrame.by_groups` property then holds the intersections of these groups:
+The :attr:`MetricFrame.by_group` property then holds the intersections of these groups:

 .. doctest:: assessment_metrics